jylisadoney/intro-excel/index.md

 This workshop will get you started with Excel by introducing its terminology and offering simple ways to:
 - organize spreadsheets
 - format data
-- insert formulas and functions
+- insert functions
-- create charts and graphs
+- create charts

 We will even learn a few tips and tricks that will make you an Excel power-user.